UnifiedPush/specifications/specifications/android.md

 ### org.unifiedpush.android.distributor.REGISTER

 The connector sends this action to register to push messages.
-The intent MUST contain 2 extras:
+The intent MUST contain the following extra:
+* token (String): this is the connection token as defined in the [Resources].
+This is where a new token is used for the first time.

+If the application runs on SDK 34 or above, the broadcast message MUST be send with broadcast option flag FLAG_SHARE_IDENTITY.
+Else, the intent MUST contain the following extra:
 * pi (PendingIntent): an IMMUTABLE pending intent requesting a broadcast to a dummy application (`org.unifiedpush.dummy_app`).
 This pending intent is used to get the package name of the end user application.
-* token (String): this is the connection token as defined in the [Resources].
-This is where a new token is used for the first time.

 The distributor MUST be able to handle many registrations with a single application.